Seed starting guide

 Heating Mats: Useful for keeping soil temperature at appropriate levels when starting spring veggies in January.
 These are available at local nurseries or on-line.

 Lights: Light is essential for good plant growth – there are a variety of options at a variety of price points.
 For example: 1 to 4 ft hanging, fluorescent shop lights with 1 cool bulb and 1 warm bulb.
 Special grow lights also work well but are more expensive.
+Many low cost LED solutions are available rated around 5200 kelvin and 2000 lumens.
 A sunny window or outdoors for fall starts can also work, but artificial lights are much easier to control.
 For example, a sunny window needs a good 8 hours of sun per day, and care must be taken outdoors for fall starts that plants don’t get too hot.

 Depending on available space and how many starts you want, you can start seeds in the container they’ll stay in until moving to the garden or start multiple seeds in a container and later transplant to individual containers.
 If you’re leaving plants in the same container, plant a few extras to ensure germination.